Met Office predict how long September heatwave will last

 Advertisement

-The Met Office believes the North West will experience ‘settled conditions’ and ‘warm sunshine’ all week, but, how long will the glorious weather last?
+The Met Office believes the North West will experience ‘settled conditions’ and ‘warm sunshine’ all week, but, showers could be on the way.

 Met Office weather forecast for Liverpool